 An Ancient Book with Timeless Questions

-This is also a non-Jewish book.
+It might surprise you that Job is a non-Jewish book.
 Job was a Gentile (a non-Jew) living outside the land of Israel.
 There’s no mention of Abraham, Isaac, or Jacob.
 No mention of Israel.
 So why is Job in the Bible?
 Because it deals with the great questions about man’s existence and his relationship to God: timeless questions.
-And the answers it gives are incredibly relevant to us as Christians today.
+And the answers it gives are still just as relevant and important to us as Christians today.
 Job mentions the resurrection, for example.
 He mentions the Redeemer (

 Most of us have been exposed to the book of Job before and know the general outline of the plot: Job was a righteous man who lost everything, including his health.
 His friends accuse him of sin, yet Job maintains his innocence before God.
 In the end, God restores and rewards Job.
-But through it all is the disturbing question, why did God allow this to happen to Job?
+But through it all is the disturbing question, why did God allow all this to happen to Job?
 In fact, the theme of the book, we could say, is

 Job’s Spiritual Journey

-42:1: “And Job answered YHVH1 (the Lord) and said, ....
+Job 42:1: “And Job answered Yhwh1 [the Lord] and said, ....

 :3: “‘Who is this [speaking of himself]?
 One hiding counsel without knowledge.
 For I have declared and do not understand things2 too wonderful for me, and I do not know.